-- To make ahead.
+- To Make Ahead.
 Before filling the peppers, let the chicken mixture cool completely.
-Prepare the Mexican Stuffed Peppers, cover, and refrigerate them for up to 24 hours before baking.
+Prepare the stuffed peppers, cover, and refrigerate them for up to 24 hours before baking.
 Refrigerated peppers may require an extra 5-10 minutes of baking time time.

-- To meal prep.
-Prepare a large batch of the Mexican Stuffed Peppers filling, and store it in the refrigerator for up to 3 days or freeze for up to 3 months.
+- To Meal Prep.
+Prepare a large batch of the stuffed pepper filling, and store it in the refrigerator for up to 3 days or freeze for up to 3 months (these containers are perfect for meal prep storage).
 Cut the peppers up to 1 day in advance.
 If you freeze the filling, let it thaw in the refrigerator the night before you want to bake the stuffed peppers.
-Additionally, you can save time by preparing a big batch of rice and freezing it for future uses, like Mexican Stuffed Peppers.
+Additionally, you can save time by preparing a big batch of rice and freezing it for future uses, like these peppers.